cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   distribution over the set `Q`.
 - For two byte arrays `x` and `y`, write `x || y` to denote their concatenation.
-- We assume that all byte arrays are defined in big-endian orientation.
+- We assume that all numbers are stored in big-endian orientation.
 - All algorithm descriptions are written in a Python-like pseudocode.
   We use the `ABORT()` function for presentation clarity to denote the process of terminating the algorithm or returning an error accordingly.